hypertidy/vapour/cran-comments.md

-## vapour 0.7.8
+## vapour 0.7.9

-Fix for CRAN errors, with required GDAL now matching sf (GDAL 2.0.1, PROJ 4.8.0).
+Fix for CRAN errors, with broken configure.

+* had modified sf/configure.ac to remove GEOS, but had remove key AC_SUBST along with that (GDAL_DEP_LIBS was lost, amongst other things)
+* put PROJ_LIBS after PKG_LIBS, as per CRAN advice
+* CRAN notes AC_SUBST should only be called once at the end for clarity, but I've only restored what sf does until I can understand more

 Please note that Jeroen Ooms already applied a PR for UCRT, so there's a warning currently on
  r-devel-windows-x86_64-gcc10-UCRT.

-Thanks again, appreciate the patience.
+Thanks very much again, appreciate the patience and detailed feedback.

 ## Test environments

 * Linux Ubuntu 20.04 R 4.1.0
 * win-builder (devel)
+* mac-os CRAN-alike on github actions
 * fedora-clang-devel      (~= CRAN with config flags: r-devel-linux-x86_64-fedora-clang )
 * fedora-gcc-devel        (~= CRAN with config flags: r-devel-linux-x86_64-fedora-gcc)
 * `rhub::check_for_cran()` (multiple platforms).